Media conglomerate

+History

-While cross-industry corporate conglomeration began to dominate the market in the mid-twentieth century, with the success of companies like Ling-Temco-Vogue, some media companies first began integration in the 1920s.
-In 1924, The Chicago Tribune bough the WDAP radio station and changed its name to WGN (AM), marking an early example of vertical integration to form a conglomeration.
-In 1948, the Tribune began WGN Television, a broadcasting affiliate that operated out of the newspaper's headquarters, further integrating the conglomerate into numerous enterprises within the media industry.
+While cross-industry corporate conglomeration began to dominate the market in the mid-twentieth century, with the success of companies like Ling-Temco-Vought, some media companies first began integration in the 1920s.
+In 1924, The Chicago Tribune bought the WDAP radio station and changed its name to WGN (AM), marking an early example of vertical integration to form a conglomeration.
+In 1948, the Tribune began WGN-TV, a broadcasting affiliate that operated out of the newspaper's headquarters, further integrating the conglomerate into numerous enterprises within the media industry.

+Following the first instances of media conglomeration, the federal government under President Franklin D. Roosevelt established the Federal Communications Commission (FCC) in 1934.
+The FCC, created under the Communications Act of 1934, consolidated transferred ownership of radio and public broadcasting to the federal government.
+Included in this new regulatory structure were broadcast licensing requirements that the FCC charged fees to obtain, leading to the shuttering of some smaller radio stations and the start of the dominance of a few large radio companies.
+This consolidation caused concern, and lead to the development of the Local Radio Ownership Rule, which puts a cap on the number of stations that a single company can own within a specific market.
+In 1941, the FCC adopted a similar rule to curb conglomeration within the growing television market, banning TV duolopies and preventing one company from owning two stations that serve the same market.